 Best Tandem Kayak

 Advanced Elements AdvancedFrame Convertible Tandem

-Combining the impressive durability and handling prowess of the AdvancedFrame series, this craft can be paddled with a friend or on your own and is our top choice for a tandem vessel.
-As a very long boat with integrated tracking fins and a slick PVC tarpaulin hull, this kayak can make some impressive moves on the water.
-We continue to be impressed by how much maneuverability this vessel maintains while still comfortably seating two adults.
-And its ability to also be paddled by a solo adventurer with relative ease is a major selling point.
-We also felt confident gliding over submerged sticks and underwater rocks thanks to this well-designed boat's impressive construction and durable materials.
+With impressive durability and handling prowess, the AdvancedFrame Convertible Tandem from Advanced Elements can be paddled with a friend or on your own and is our top choice for a tandem inflatable kayak.
+As a very long boat with integrated tracking fins and a slick PVC tarpaulin hull, this kayak can make masterful moves on the water.
+We were continually amazed by this vessel's maneuverability while still comfortably seating two adults.
+Its ability to be paddled by a solo adventurer with relative ease is another major selling point.
+We felt confident gliding over submerged sticks and underwater rocks thanks to this well-designed boat's quality construction and durable materials.

-This impressive vessel comes at a cost to portability, though.
-The AdvancedFrame Convertible weighs over 50 pounds, so while you might be able to paddle it by yourself, carrying it to the launch point alone or heading solo upriver or against the wind might require a bigger feat of strength.
+However, this outstanding vessel comes suffers in the portability metric.
+The AdvancedFrame Tandem weighs over 50 lbs, so while you might be able to paddle it by yourself, carrying it to the launch point alone or heading solo upriver or against the wind might require a bigger feat of strength.
 This boat's design also lacks a drain but leaves plenty of spaces for water to hide, making it challenging to dry entirely before storing it again.
-And like all the AE yaks we tested, this one doesn't come with any paddles or pump.
+And like all the AE yaks we tested, it doesn't include paddles or a pump.
 Yet with useful features, a fairly simple setup, and the best on-water performance of any tandem we tested, we prefer this model for every excursion with a co-captain.

 Best for Backcountry Paddling